The thanos query

 flag (mutually exclusive).
 Content of YAML

-with relabeling configuration that allows
+file with relabeling configuration that allows

 relabel-config syntax.
-See format details:
+For format details see:

 --selector.relabel-config-file=<file-path>

-Path to YAML with relabeling configuration
+Path to YAML file with relabeling

 --store=<store> ...
 Deprecation Warning - This flag is deprecated